unbounded-tech/vnext/README.md

 If the deploy key doesn't exist, a new release won't be triggered by the tag created.
 If you are here because of this, delete the tag, and re-run the pipeline after setting up the deploy key.

+NOTE: If you get the error `Deploy keys are disabled for this repository` that probably means you skipped the `gh auth refresh` step, or that token you had expired, and needs to be refreshed again, via the same command.

 #### Add shared workflow

 A shared github workflow can be found at [https://github.com/unbounded-tech/workflow-vnext-tag](unbounded-tech/workflow-vnext-tag).